Caesar salad with roasted garlic croutons is serious business. Scratch cooking. This is not your run-of-the-mill toss it on the table salad.

 This is a gutsy salad.
 Lots of big flavours.
 The dressing is assertive.
 The croutons are tossed in butter and roasted garlic.
 A big sprinkle of parmigiano reggiano.
 This is not the salad you get chain restaurants.

 The dressing is old school.
 There’s a raw egg yolk.
 Don’t be scared.
+There’s nothing to fear.
 Coddle the egg and there’s no risk.
 It’s easy.
 Coddling is simply dropping an egg into boiling water for exactly one minute.
 Kills everything bad.
 Leaves the yolk raw.

 Caesar salad with roasted garlic croutons is not your every day Caesar salad.
-But it’s a good one when you really want to show off…
+It’s more work.
+But if you really want to show off.
+Really want to impress.
+Then this is the one.

 - 1 coddled egg yolk - see instructions